Mariculture and Seaweed Farming

 Kelptastic Farms

-Kelptastic was created with the help of many entities, and seeks to keep the seaweed curious up to date on ocean happenings both locally and globally.
-Kelptastic has compiled a comprehensive a set of resources to help a new farmer through the permitting steps, timeline, mooring options, farm design, fertile sori collection, biology, and the morphology of seaweed species.
+Kelptastic was created with the help of many entities and seeks to keep the seaweed curious up to date on ocean happenings both locally and globally.
+Kelptastic has compiled a comprehensive set of resources to help a new farmer through the permitting steps, timeline, mooring options, farm design, fertile sori collection, biology, and the morphology of seaweed species.

 Check out their website for more information.